 Decorated with impressive handmade wood furniture and quirky art and plants, Cafe Makario has good vibes all around.
 Coffee at Makario is more of an experience than just a visit to a coffee shop - you'll love watching the pour over and the cold brew towers of smooth, tasty specialty grade coffee.

 Best for: stopping and smelling the roasting coffee.
 The atmosphere is so zen, you'll definitely want to stay awhile.

 2625 Colby Ave Ste.
 2C

 A superb place to get baked goods in town, Choux Choux (pronounced “shoe shoe”) is also a great place to get a cup of coffee.
 The owner boasts experience with some of Seattle’s best restaurants – like Serafina and the Macrina Bakery, so order with confidence.
 The croissants are baked from scratch and the coffee beans are from Vista Clara roasters in nearby Snohomish, Washington.
 You can’t miss with this hip bakery.

 Best for: the pastries – they’re truly the star of the show here, but the coffee isn’t bad either.

 Bargreen Coffee Co.

-Bargreens has been roasting and selling coffee out of Everett since 1898, so it’s the oldest coffee place in town by far.
+Bargreen Coffee Co. has been roasting and selling coffee out of Everett since 1898, making it the oldest coffee place in town by far.
 The storefront is a cozy, homey place to spend a morning, sitting on a leather stool at a wood counter.
-There are large coffee roasters humming behind the counter, filling the small space with toasty warm aroma of roasting beans.
+There are large coffee roasters humming behind the counter, filling the small space with the toasty, warm aroma of roasting beans.
 Also, this place is so affordable, you’ll almost feel guilty.

 Best for: drinking a great cup of drip coffee in a diner mug beside a bunch of Everett old-timers.
 Don’t come looking for latte art or interesting single origin coffees.